bellesea/bellesea/README.md

 #### 👀 Currently, I'm...
 - Using python to create a real-time news-aware auditing pipeline to collect political posts across TikTok, Facebook, Instagram, and YouTube (Repo is private as we're writing a paper!)
 - Making random projects that bring joy like a [4-foot goose plushie](https://cloud-r5vloorda-hack-club-bot.vercel.app/0screenshot_2024-09-27_at_7.36.59_pm.png), an [object scanner](https://youtube.com/shorts/BKz8F9wBCo4?si=YtKgHyjETSW4Zo11), and patched-fabric skirt (in-progress)
-- Helping people make their projects come to life with
+- Helping people make their projects come to life with code, modelling, 3d printers, sewing machines, and more
 - Reading [Protecting Soldiers and Mothers: The Political Origins of Social Policy in the United States](https://www.hup.harvard.edu/books/9780674717664) and [The Third Pillar](https://www.penguinrandomhouse.com/books/566369/the-third-pillar-by-raghuram-rajan/)

 #### ⚡️ Previously, I took a gap year with [@hackclub](https://github.com/hackclub) and...